Ann Fleming: Third marriage

-In 1951 she was divorced by Lord Rothermere, and the following year she married Fleming.
-They had one child, Caspar.
-Ann was pregnant with her son when they married; he was born on 12 August 1952.
 Anxiety over his forthcoming marriage is said to be the reason that Ian Fleming wrote the first James Bond novel, Casino Royale.
 Ann had a £100,000 divorce settlement and Fleming sought additional sources of revenue to add to his salary from The Sunday Times.
 The book and its sequels were immediate successes.
+Ann also had a long-term affair with the Labour Party politician Hugh Gaitskell.

 The Flemings bought a house in London, where they entertained.
 They later rebuilt Warneford Place at Sevenhampton, near Swindon, renaming it Sevenhampton Place and moving there in 1963.
 Her husband was not keen on the socialising, but their houses attracted Evelyn Waugh, Cyril Connolly and Peter Quennell.

-Ian died in 1964 and their son Caspar died in London in October 1975 from an overdose of narcotics.
+Ian died in 1964 and their son, Caspar, died in 1975.
 Ann Fleming died at Sevenhampton Place on 12 July 1981.
 Both were buried alongside Ian at the church of St James in Sevenhampton.